Gabriel's Rebellion: Revolt and outcome

 One individual committed suicide before his arraignment.
-Eight enslaved men were moved or sold outside of Virginia.
+Eight enslaved men were moved or sold outside Virginia.
 Thirteen were found guilty but were pardoned by the governor.
 Twenty-five were acquitted.
 Two men received their freedom for informing their enslavers of the plot.

-Correcting the Narrative
+Burial place

 The site of Gabriel's execution and burial for several recent years, (since the rediscovery of the Shockoe Bottom African Burial Ground in the 1990s) was mistakenly believed to have been at the Shockoe Bottom African Burial Ground, historically known on the Richard Young 1809/1810 Plan of the city of Richmond as the Burial Ground for Negroes.
 His execution was advertised in 1800 as occurring at the usual place; however, until 1806, the "usual place" was not yet the location of the Burial Ground for Negroes in Shockoe Bottom.

 The "usual place" of execution in 1800 was a place referred to as Gallows Hill near Canal St. at 1st St. The location of Gabriel's burial, as well as others who were executed on Gallows Hill for their involvement in the insurrection, was reported in the newspaper to have been the "Old Baptist Church Burying Ground", the burying ground connected to the old Baptist Church (originally organized as the Richmond Baptist Church) on Cary St., and was said to have been a sort of potters' field used primarily for the interment of Negroes.
 This burying ground at the old Baptist Church (First Baptist Church) was located on the northern side of Cary St. between 2nd St. and 3rd St., just a couple of blocks from the place of execution on Gallows Hill a little over a mile away from the Shockoe Bottom African Burying Ground.
+(Note: While the 1871 Daily Dispatch account is a primary source for the physical discovery of remains at this location, modern scholars and preservationists note that Reconstruction-era press accounts often utilized speculative narratives and racial stereotypes when reporting on Black historical figures.)